harrisoncomfort3030/airbnb_boston_project/README.md

 airbnb_project.py - a Python file that includes the aforementioned libraries, as well as analysis and outputs to inform the blog post.
 It attempts to follow the CRISP-DM process outlined in this course.

 blog_post.md - a text file that attempts to summarize the key takeaways from the CRISP-DM process.
+Please see Medium link: https://harrison-comfort.medium.com/airbnb-boston-data-udacity-intro-to-data-science-project-32149c883e47 for the official blog post for the project.

 chart_1.png - a chart that addresses the first question